-Dr. Samantha N. Sheppard is an Associate Professor of Cinema and Media Studies in the Department of Performing and Media Arts at Cornell University.
-She is the Faculty Director for Cornell's Mellon Mays Undergraduate Fellowship Program and Associate Co-Editor of Outreach and Equity for the Journal of Cinema and Media Studies.
+Dr. Samantha N. Sheppard is an Associate Professor of Cinema and Media Studies and Interim Chair in the Department of Performing and Media Arts at Cornell University.

 She received her BA in Film & Television Studies and Women and Gender Studies from Dartmouth College and her MA and PhD in Cinema and Media Studies from University of California, Los Angeles.
 She also holds a graduate certificate in Women's Studies from UCLA's Department of Gender Studies.

 Dr. Sheppard's research interests include Black cultural production and production cultures, African American representation in cinema, television studies, sports films, feminist media studies, embodiment studies, and critical race theory.
 She writes extensively on issues of race, gender, and representation in film, television, and digital media.
 She teaches courses on global cinema, sports films, contemporary television, African American film history, popular culture, women filmmakers, and blackness on screen.

 She is the author of Sporting Blackness: Race, Embodiment, and Critical Muscle Memory on Screen (University of California Press, 2020).
 She is co-editor of the anthologies From Madea to Media Mogul: Theorizing Tyler Perry (University Press of Mississippi, 2016) with TreaAndrea Russworm and Karen Bowdre and Sporting Realities: Critical Readings on the Sports Documentary (University of Nebraska Press, 2020) with Travis Vogan.